Sissi (footballer)

-Sisleide do Amor Lima (born 2 June 1967), commonly known as Sissi, is a Brazilian footballer and coach who played as an attacking midfielder.
+Sisleide do Amor Lima (born 2 June 1967), commonly known as Sissi, is a former Brazilian footballer and current coach who played as an attacking midfielder.
 She last played for FC Gold Pride of Women's Professional Soccer and is a former member of the Brazil women's national football team.

 Early life

 Born in Esplanada, Brazil, Sissi began playing football at the age of six with her older brother Paulo and her father.
 At the age of 14, she left her home in Esplanada to play professionally in Salvador, Brazil.
 She played for the first time with the Brazilian national team at age 16.
 In 1999 she transferred from São Paulo FC to Palmeiras for a US$5,000 fee.

 Club career

 San Jose CyberRays (2001-2003)

 Sissi played for the San Jose CyberRays in the first women's professional soccer league in the United States, the Women's United Soccer Association (WUSA) all three years that the league was in existence.
 The team won the Founders Cup Championship in their first year together.